abichat/correlationtree_analysis/README.md

 ### Figures

-This folder contains scripts that draw every figure in the article.
-Each script takes its input in the corresponding folders of the repository.
+This folder contains the scripts used to produce every figure in the article.
+Each script takes its input in the folders of the repository and is named after the Figure number in the article (`Figure_1.R`, `Figure_S1.R`, etc).

 ## Reproducibility and packages